Imjin War: Joseon

-Ming China
+Ming

-The Ming Chinese army was the largest in Asia, with a total of around 845,000 troops.
-However, in 1592 the Imperial Army was engaged in wars with the Mongols and in crushing a rebellion in the northwest.
+The Ming Chinese army was the largest in Asia, with a total of around 845,000 troops; however, in 1592, the Imperial Army was engaged in wars with the Mongols and in crushing a rebellion in the northwest.
+Over the course of the war, the Ming sent in total 166,700 troops, though Ming troops in Korea never numbered more than 60,000 at any given point.
+They also sent 17 million liang worth of silver and supplies to Korea (equivalent to about half a year of revenue for the Ming Empire).
 The Ming army was capable of considerable feats of organization, for example bringing 400 artillery guns across 480 km of harsh landscape to provide firepower against the Mongols.

-The core of the Ming army was the infantry, divided into five sections; those armed with guns, swords, archers with fire arrows, archers with ordinary arrows, and spearmen, backed up by the cavalry and artillery.
+The core of the Ming army was the infantry, divided into five sections; gunmen, swordsmen, archers with fire arrows, archers with ordinary arrows, and spearmen, backed up by the cavalry and artillery.
 The basic weapons for the Chinese infantry were the crossbow and the arquebus, while the cavalry were usually mounted archers.
+Early kinds of land mines and hand grenades were also used.
 Chinese infantry wore conical iron helmets and suits of armor made from leather or iron.

-According to Turnbull, "Chinese field artillery and siege cannon were the finest in the region".
-Chinese artillery was made from cast iron, and were divided into several types, the most important being the "great general gun" and the folang zhi (佛朗支), the latter being breech-loaded artillery guns.

-One of the Chinese commanders was Li Rusong, a man who has been traditionally disparaged in Japanese accounts.
-In Turnbull's estimate, he was "one of Ming China's most accomplished generals".
-Although Li was defeated at the Battle of Pyokjeyek, his defeat was temporary.
-He was an able strategist who achieved his goal of forcing the Japanese out of Korea, and Japanese accounts focusing on his defeat at Pyokjeyek served to distract from his achievements.

-Another Chinese naval commander was Chen Lin, a native of Guangdong who proved pivotal in defeating Japan and defending Korea.
-After helping win the war, Chen was celebrated as a hero in Korea and China.
-Chen subsequently became the founder of the Gwangdong Jin clan of Korea, and today, his descendants are spread across China and Korea.
-Chen was given the nickname Guangdong Master for his naval and military accomplishments.
+During siege actions, Chinese deployed rattan shields and iron pavises (large shields), reputed to be musket-proof.